 Cowboys of the East.
 In Tuvan songs, the complex textures of xöömei often alternate with a simpler melodic use of the voice.
 Just as western cowboys play guitar or banjo, Tuvan cowboys often accompany themselves with stringed instruments, either plucked or bowed.
 Many songs are performed to the rhythms of horses trotting or cantering across the open land, and instruments often are decorated with carved horses' heads.

-Today Tuvan musical groups such as Huun-Huur-Tu, Alash, Chirgilchin, and Tyva Kyzy regularly tour in Europe and the U.S. as well as throughout Russia.
+Today Tuvan musical groups such as Huun-Huur-Tu, Alash, Chirgilchin, and Tyva Kyzy regularly tour internationally as well as throughout Russia.
 Music festivals and throat-singing competitions draw hundreds of international musicians and fans to Tuva each summer.
-Tuvan musicians, scholars, and organizations such as universities and the Tuvan Humanities Institute are working to preserve the country's unique musical heritage and to encourage young singers to keep it alive.
+Tuvan musicians, scholars, and organizations such as universities and the Tuvan Cultural Center are working to preserve the country's unique musical heritage and to encourage young singers to keep it alive.

 Tuva or Bust! by Ralph Leighton (W.W.
-Norton & Co., 2000) is an entertaining account of physicist Richard Feynman's quest to travel to Tuva.
+Norton & Co., 2000), an entertaining account of physicist Richard Feynman's quest to travel to Tuva.